 Port with the cheapest path to the CIST.
-The port is the CIST root port of the CIST Regional Root.
+The port is the CIST Root port of the regional CIST Root bridge.
 The port is unique in an MST region.

 The port is inactive.
 See the Basic Settings > Port dialog, Configuration tab.